 “How do you know that these new drug dealers are Albanians?”

 “The bottom of the distribution chain, the street-level dealers, are our own children.
-The Albanians heaped money on black teenagers to sell the product, hooking the underage dealers in some cases.
-In any event, the lure of quick cash is too appealing for children of a community where unemployment is over forty percent.
-I’ve interviewed some of these teenage dealers, and they tell me that the mid-level distributors are white and speak English with a Balkan accent.
+The Albanians heaped money on black teenagers to sell the product, hooking the underage dealers in most cases.
+The lure of quick cash is too appealing for children of a community where unemployment is over forty percent.
+I’ve interviewed some of these teenage dealers, who tell me that the mid-level distributors are white and speak English with a Balkan accent.
 On one occasion, I photographed one of these distributors and had a computer-savvy friend run a Google reverse image search on the guy; he is an Albanian immigrant.”

-“But what can be done, Pastor, with a heartless criminal syndicate who are killing the vulnerable and the Chicago Police seem unable to stop them?”
+“But what can be done, Pastor, with a heartless criminal syndicate killing the vulnerable and the Chicago Police seem unable to stop them?”

-“Well, Natalie, I’m organizing a convocation of all the African American ministries on the south side to institute a new community action plan, which we’ll call the Drug Busters Initiative.”
+“Well, Natalie, I’m organizing a convocation of all the African American ministries on the south side to institute a new community action plan called the Drug Busters Initiative.”

 “Pastor, please explain the Drug Busters Initiative?”

-“Everybody in our town has smartphones, even if they’re the cheap ones.
+“Everybody in our town has smartphones, even if they’re cheap.
 All these phones have 40-megapixel cameras with excellent low-light gathering capabilities.
-We have one of our computer experts preparing an app for everybody’s phone to compare anybody acting suspiciously with a database of photographs of known Albanian drug distributors.
+One of our computer experts is preparing an app for everybody’s phone to compare anybody acting suspiciously with a database of photographs of known Albanian drug distributors.
 Suppose one of our citizens spots one of these people in our community engaging in the illicit drug business.
-In that case, we can alert the Chicago Police as to these evildoers' identity and location.
-We’re going to make these murdering Albanian mobsters regret setting foot in our neighborhoods.”
+In that case, we can alert the Chicago Police regarding these evildoers' identities and locations.
+We will make these murdering Albanian mobsters regret setting foot in our neighborhoods.”

 “Thank you, Pastor Montgomery, for your time today, and may I express my best wishes on the success of your Drug Busters initiative.
-This is Natalie Rumsfort of the Sun-TimesSentinel signing off.”
+Natalie Rumsfort of the Sentinel signing off.”

-Mac hit the mute button on his remote and headed for the kitchen, thinking : “The more pressure on the Albanian mobs, the better, I guess.
+Mac hit the mute button on his remote and headed for the kitchen, thinking “The more pressure on the Albanian mobs, the better.
 What’s worrisome is what Bisha and his gang might do to retaliate.”

 Beatdown